qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 ## Program Structure

-A Base Profile compliant program is defined in the form of a single LLVM bitcode file that contains the following:
+A Base Profile compliant program is defined in an LLVM bitcode file that contains (at least) the following:

 - the definitions of the opaque `Qubit` and `Result` types
 - global constants that store [string labels](#output-recording) needed for